junxit/us-congress-bills-114/metadata.md

 - 2015-08-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 190.
 - 2015-09-10 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6610-6611; text as passed Senate: CR S6610-6611)
 - 2015-09-10 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6610-6611; text as passed Senate: CR S6610-6611)
+- 2015-09-11 — Message on Senate action sent to the House.
+- 2015-09-11 — Received in the House.
+- 2015-09-11 — Referred to the House Committee on Oversight and Government Reform.